davawen/Dot-VM/README.md

 ```

-The `$$` label is defined as a stack, so functions can call themselves or other functions. \
+The `$$` label is defined as a stack, so functions can call themselves or other functions.

-This also means that `jump`-ing to a function isn't allowed, as the `$$` label wouldn't be defined at the end of it.
+As the `$$` label represents returning, jumping to it from the main program will thus exit the program. \
+Note: Traditionally, the exit code is set with `reg` and exit is handled automatically by the compiler, however this can be disabled through a flag and done manually through a syscall.